CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 At the eastern side of the town, a lane expands, creating a modest square.
 The southern edge of the square is encircled by several dilapidated buildings, while to the north, a larger, well-preserved structure resembling a barracks stands.
 Three paths diverge: one leads southeast, another curves southwest around the central hill, and a third meanders north.
 At the square's center, slightly leaning, a time-worn wooden statue of a warrior gripping a spear and shield catches the eye.
 ```

-This ten-foot-tall, base included, statue honors an old Reddwall hero named Palien, who, as legends tell, vanquished numerous creatures in Reddwall Wood during Thundertree's earliest days.
+This ten-foot-tall, base included, statue honors an old Reddwall hero named Palien, who, as legends tell, vanquished numerous creatures in Highmount Wood during Lumgrove's earliest days.
 A character who studies the statue can identify the depiction with a successful DC 15 Intelligence (History) check.
 If one wishes, the statue can be toppled with a successful DC 20 Strength check.

 ### **11. The Old Garrison**

-For the Thundertree residents, their proximity to the Reddwall Wood demanded constant vigilance.
+For the Lumgrove residents, their proximity to the Highmount Wood demanded constant vigilance.

 ```
 The barracks appears to have weathered the years better than most town buildings.
 A simple battlement crowns its rooftop, and arrow-slit windows confirm its intended use as a small keep during emergencies.